-GDP estimates for this publication are sourced from the ABS (ABS 2012) in which ABS made revisions to incorporate more up-to-date data and concurrent seasonal adjustments.
-The revisions have been applied retrospectively, so health expenditure to GDP ratios for all years back to 2000-01 in this report are not consistent with those shown in Health expenditure Australia reports prior to this.
+GDP estimates for this publication are sourced from the ABS (ABS 2013).
+The ABS made revisions to their GDP estimates, which incorporated more up-to-date data and concurrent seasonal adjustments.
+The revisions have been applied retrospectively, so health expenditure to GDP ratios for all years back to 2001-02 in Health expenditure Australia 2011-12 are not consistent with those shown in previous Health expenditure Australia reports.